JuliaGPU/AMDGPU.jl/README.md

 NOTE:
 -----

 This is an experimental package, not ready for usage and subject to change at any time.
-Contributions are welcomed, but here be dragons
+Contributions are welcomed, but here be dragons.

 Installation
 ------------

 AMDGPUnative is a experimental package, to install it use `Pkg.clone`.

+It is recommended to use LLVM 7.0 or higher, otherwise certain features (like math intrinsics) are disabled.

 Acknowledgment
 --------------